brooklynboss1/SPAM-EMAIL-IDENTIFICATION-SYSTEM-WITH-MACHINE-LEARNING/README.md

 # Email-Spam-Detection-Python
-This is a tutorial post to show how can we build a email spam detection system from scratch using Python
+This is a project for us to build a email spam detection system from scratch using jupyter notebook an extension of Python It will run using a web library